Wish and If only

 To make this structure, we use: Subject + wish + Object + would/wouldn’t + infinitive

-We mentioned we can also use this structure for the future.
+We can also use this structure to refer to the future.

 Imagine that your friend isn’t going to the party with you tonight but you want him to go.

-Here we see it is referring to the future, tonight.
+Here the word tonight is referring to the future.

 Wish + would